verified and Tested 05/20/15

-A cloud server with Fedora 22 already installed.
-If you do not have a server already, you can spin up a cloud server in under 30 seconds.
+A cloud server with Fedora 22 already installed (which will take care of the L(Linux) aspect of the LEMP install).
+If you do not have a server, why not spin up a Fedora 22 server from Atlantic.Net in under 30 seconds.

 Installing NGINX in Fedora 22